vdotok/react-one2one/README.md

 ### Base URL

-You have to update URL with your own apiBaseUrl.
-You can update **URL** by following these steps:
+The user is required to update API-Base-URL with their own base URL.
+This can be done by following these steps:

 - Go to the file, ( react-one2one -> src -> constants -> index.js ), replace the const **URL** with your BaseUrl